 Works by a historical subject, a person's memoirs, journals, or correspondence are primary sources.
 In the online catalog watch for words in book titles indicating primary source content: autobiography, memoir, journal, diary, letters, correspondence, speeches.
 Sometimes primary sources in the online catalog have sub-headings like these: sources, sources and documents, archives, personal narratives, correspondence.
 For example: League of Nations--sources; Paris Peace Conference--sources.
 Published collections of primary sources exist also.
 They may be huge sets of government documents or one volume compilations of selected, reprinted, primary sources on a topic.

 Our Special Collections contains all the rare books and specially valuable, one-of-a-kind items in M.S.U.
 Libraries.
-SPC is in the basement of M.S.U.
+SPC stacks are in the basement of M.S.U.
 Libraries.
-It is open 9-5 Monday through Friday, and 1-5 on Sunday.
+The reading room is in the center of the lobby on the first floor and is open 10-5 Monday through Friday, evenings 5-8 Monday and Tuesday, and 1-8 on Sunday during the semester.
+Hours vary between semesters.
 Find what is there on the Middle East.
 To do this do an online catalog search for subjects: Middle East or Palestine or Iraq or Jordan.
 Choose to have your retrieval contain Special Collections' materials only.
 And ask for the date range 1900 to 1949.
 Go see and use some real, rare books!

 First some online full-text databases are listed, then some print sets that are compilations or anthologies of primary sources, then some information on using the British government documents we have online, on microform, and on paper in the stacks.